PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/quickstart/psframework/logging.md

 This is all that it takes, your scripts are now creating logfiles.

+Note: Replacing custom functions such as the often used `Write-Log` works just the same - just send it the message and `Write-PSFMessage` will handle the rest.

 # Additional information

  - The logs are written to `Get-PSFConfigValue -FullName psframework.logging.filesystem.logpath | Invoke-Item`